Dermatology Clinic located in Honolulu, HI and serving the outer islands: Big Island, Maui, Kauai, Molokai, Lanai, and

 Skin cancer accounts for more new cancer cases every year than breast, lung, colon, and prostate cancer combined, affecting about one in five Americans.
 The most common forms of skin cancer are quite treatable, and early detection improves your chances.
-Dr. Stella Matsuda and Dr. Shannon Sheu, and Dr. Shelbi Jim On and the health care team of Matsuda Dermatology in Honolulu, Hawaii, and serving telehealth to the outer islands of Big Island, Maui, Kauai, Molokai, Lanai, and Niihau, are your partners in screening, diagnosing, and treating precancer and cancer.
+Dr. Stella Matsuda, Dr. Shannon Sheu, and Dr. Shelbi Jim On and the health care team of Matsuda Dermatology in Honolulu, Hawaii, and serving telehealth to the outer islands of Big Island, Maui, Kauai, Molokai, Lanai, and Niihau, are your partners in screening, diagnosing, and treating precancer and cancer.
 Contact the office today, online or by phone, to make an appointment.

 Though skin cancer describes the abnormal growth of skin cells, it’s not a single condition, since there are many types of skin cells.
 Skin cancers are grouped in three general categories: